ramu807/BackendNodeJS/README.md

 ### Author : Kesava Manda

 ### `MySQL configuration`

-Please create database and make the changes in the `config/db.config.js` file.
+Please run the scripts in DBScritps.txt in mysql and make the changes in the `config/db.config.js` file.

 In the project directory, you can run: